Tool-Kit- Pop-up Research Station - Archiving

 How much did the extra insurance cost?

-The cost of naming additionally insured is minimal.
+The cost of naming an additional insured is minimal.
 Property owners and the project management team found that each insurance agent handled it differently.
 In some instances, it costs nothing extra.
 In other cases, it costs between $20 and $100.

 How did you recruit artists?